 We ask that all faculty encourage students to use the KSU Writing Center by taking the following three steps:

-- Schedule a virtual outreach presentation.
+- Schedule virtual outreach presentations for your classes.

-Center.
 Some examples of incentives include:

 - allowing extra time for completing an assignment